AaronCWacker/CV/2026_Update_TechList.md

 One-on-one discussion & coding interviews (three meetings total) Project deep-dive: Present your past exceptional work and your vision with xAI to a small audience.

+# MS

+Starting January 26, 2026, MAI employees are expected to work from a designated Microsoft office at least four days a week if they live within 50 miles (U.S.) or 25 miles (non-U.S., country-specific) of that location.
+This expectation is subject to local law and may vary by jurisdiction.

+Microsoft Superintelligence Team
+Microsoft Superintelligence team’s mission is to empower every person and every organization on the planet to achieve more.
+As employees we come together with a growth mindset, innovate to empower others, and collaborate to realize our shared goals.
+Each day we build on our values of respect, integrity, and accountability to create a culture of inclusion where everyone can thrive at work and beyond.

+This role is part of Microsoft AI’s Superintelligence Team.
+The MAIST is a startup-like team inside Microsoft AI, created to push the boundaries of AI toward Humanist Superintelligence—ultra-capable systems that remain controllable, safety-aligned, and anchored to human values.
+Our mission is to create AI that amplifies human potential while ensuring humanity remains firmly in control.
+We aim to deliver breakthroughs that benefit society—advancing science, education, and global well-being.

+We’re also fortunate to partner with incredible product teams giving our models the chance to reach billions of users and create immense positive impact.
+If you’re a brilliant, highly-ambitious and low ego individual, you’ll fit right in—come and join us as we work on our next generation of models!

+Responsibilities
+Design and develop data pipelines that ingest enormous amounts of multi-modal training data (text, audio, images, video).

+Own and maintain critical data infrastructures, including spark, ray, vector databases, and others.

+Build and maintain cutting-edge infrastructure that can store and process the petabytes of data needed to power models.

+Partner with the pretraining and post-training teams to improve our data recipe by rigorous and careful experimentation.

+Microsoft Superintelligence Team
+Microsoft Superintelligence team’s mission is to empower every person and every organization on the planet to achieve more.
+As employees we come together with a growth mindset, innovate to empower others, and collaborate to realize our shared goals.
+Each day we build on our values of respect, integrity, and accountability to create a culture of inclusion where everyone can thrive at work and beyond.

+This role is part of Microsoft AI’s Superintelligence Team.
+The MAIST is a startup-like team inside Microsoft AI, created to push the boundaries of AI toward Humanist Superintelligence—ultra-capable systems that remain controllable, safety-aligned, and anchored to human values.
+Our mission is to create AI that amplifies human potential while ensuring humanity remains firmly in control.
+We aim to deliver breakthroughs that benefit society—advancing science, education, and global well-being.

+We’re also fortunate to partner with incredible product teams giving our models the chance to reach billions of users and create immense positive impact.
+If you’re a brilliant, highly-ambitious and low ego individual, you’ll fit right in—come and join us as we work on our next generation of models!

+Responsibilities
+Design and develop data pipelines that ingest enormous amounts of multi-modal training data (text, audio, images, video).

+Own and maintain critical data infrastructures, including spark, ray, vector databases, and others.

+Build and maintain cutting-edge infrastructure that can store and process the petabytes of data needed to power models.

+Partner with the pretraining and post-training teams to improve our data recipe by rigorous and careful experimentation.

+Embody our culture and values.

+Microsoft Superintelligence Team
+Microsoft Superintelligence team’s mission is to empower every person and every organization on the planet to achieve more.
+As employees we come together with a growth mindset, innovate to empower others, and collaborate to realize our shared goals.
+Each day we build on our values of respect, integrity, and accountability to create a culture of inclusion where everyone can thrive at work and beyond.

+This role is part of Microsoft AI’s Superintelligence Team.
+The MAIST is a startup-like team inside Microsoft AI, created to push the boundaries of AI towardHumanist Superintelligence—ultra-capable systems that remain controllable, safety-aligned, and anchored to human values.
+Our mission is to create AI that amplifies human potential while ensuring humanity remains firmly in control.
+We aim to deliver breakthroughs that benefit society—advancing science, education, and global well-being.

+We’re also fortunate to partner with incredible product teams giving our models the chance to reach billions of users and create immense positive impact.
+If you’re a brilliant, highly-ambitious and low ego individual, you’ll fit right in—come and join us as we work on our next generation of models!

+Responsibilities
+Leverage subject matter expertise to improve model quality for interactive and agentive experiences.
+Oversee data acquisition or generation efforts, ensuring that the data meets the model needs.
+Generalize machine learning (ML) solutions into repeatable frameworks.
+Lead evaluation efforts of models, including those deployed within Microsoft products and the Cloud API.
+Track advances in industry and academia, identifies relevant state-of-the-art research, and adapts algorithms and/or techniques to drive innovation and develop new solutions.
+Independently write efficient, readable, extensible code and model pipelines.
+Commit to a customer-oriented focus by acknowledging customer needs and perspectives and building AI products that delight customers.